telatin/cleanup/README.md

 ## Dependencies

-A docker container is available as `andreatelatin/cleanup:1.3`.
+The pipeline is written in [Nextflow](https://www.nextflow.io/), and its dependencies are available as a docker container `andreatelatin/cleanup:1.3`.

-The YAML file with the conda environment with the required tools (fastp, kraken2, MultiQC) is provided in `deps`.
+The YAML file with the conda environment with the required tools (fastp, kraken2, MultiQC) is provided in `deps/`.

 ## Databases